apache/incubator-brooklyn/docs/guide/yaml/clusters.md

 What if you want multiple machines?

-One way is just to repeat the `- type: brooklyn.entity.basic.EmptySoftwareProcess` block, but there's another way which will keep your powder [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself):
+One way is just to repeat the `- type: org.apache.brooklyn.entity.software.base.EmptySoftwareProcess` block, but there's another way which will keep your powder [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself):

 {% highlight yaml %}